Literature: Rising Sun

 This Novel contains examples of:

 - Author Filibuster: Captain John Connor is more than happy to educate Lieutenant Peter J. Smith the vast cultural differences between Japan and America, as well as the various underhanded business tactics Japan uses to maintain their technological edge over America.
 This takes up a portion of the book, because the author is trying to get his stance on Japanese-American relations across.

 - Broken Aesop: The story (both the novel and the film) can't seem to decide whether to treat the Japanese positively or not.
-John Connor favors Japanese culture over the West and often looks like the smartest person in the room next to bigoted cops like Graham.
+Connor favors Japanese culture over the West and often looks like the smartest person in the room next to xenophobic cops like Graham.
 But the Japanese are composed of Straw Characters who are implied to be culturally corrupt and decadent, and there are Author Filibusters galore about how they are taking over America and turning it into a third-world economic war zone.